Laira Bridge: History

 The bridge carried the London and South Western Railway branch to Turnchapel over the River Plym in Devon.
-Later the Great Western Railway also had running powers over the bridge providing access to their Yealmpton branch at Plymstock.
+Later the Great Western Railway also had running powers over the bridge, providing access to their Yealmpton branch at Plymstock.
 The bridge was built by Messrs Relf and Pethick after being authorised by an act of parliament in 1883.
 It was completed by 1887, and was opened in July 1892.

 Passenger trains ceased to use it when the passenger services to Turnchapel and Yealmpton were terminated in the 1950s, but the bridge remained in use to serve the Associated Portland Cement works.
 It finally closed to traffic in the 1990s.

 Refurbishment

 In 2015, the bridge was restored at a cost of £3.5 million in order to turn it into a cycle and pedestrian pathway.
-The work was due for completion by Spring 2015.
-Phase 1 was completed in May 2015.
-The path will link into existing footpaths and cycleways including Route 27 of the National Cycle Network.
-The bridge will link existing off road cycle paths which join Devonport and Stonehouse in the west to Plymstock and Plympton in the east.
+The bridge reopened in May 2015, linking into existing footpaths and cycleways which join Devonport and Stonehouse in the west to Plymstock and Plympton in the east, including Route 27 of the National Cycle Network.
 Funding came from a number of sources including a £750,000 developer contribution from the Saltram Meadow development and from the government's local sustainable transport fund.